Story by: Kim Huston on August 23, 2019

 Yorkey, who adapted the book of same name for TV, said in a separate statement: “…No one scene is more important than the life of the show, and its message that we must take better care of each other.
 We believe this edit will help the show do the most good for the most people while mitigating any risk for especially vulnerable young viewers.”

-“It’s parents’ choice about the content their child views,” said Katy Hopkins, Ph.D., behavioral health psychologist with Norton Children’s Medical Associates.
+“It’s parents’ choice about the content their child views,” said Katy Hopkins, Ph.D., behavioral health psychologist with Norton Children’s Medical Group.
 “However, you may want to watch the show to vet the content before allowing your child to watch if he or she asks to.”

 A study published in Pediatrics earlier this year showed that many parents are unaware that their preteen and teen children (ages 11 to 17) have suicidal thoughts.
 According to Dr. Hopkins, there are good ways for parents to address concerns that their child is depressed or having thoughts of suicide.